 First, take a look at the links from The New York Times and The Guardian.
 As you can see in the image below, they are from 2010 and 2011.

 They also point to pages that no longer exist.
-If you click on the link, you get redirected to the site’s homepage.
+If you click the link, you get redirected to the site’s home page.
 This is a warning sign that the site has been built on an expired domain.

 It has all the red flags we typically look out for:

-It’s evident the main reason the site exists is to sell backlinks.
+It’s evident that the main reason the site exists is to sell backlinks.

-Our final example of a bad site is Oceanup.com.
+Our final example of a site you shouldn’t target for link building is Oceanup.com.
 It seems like the site used to be a fairly well-respected celebrity gossip site.
 It has good organic traffic and a DR of 47.

 Beyond this, most of the content seems to be guest posts for backlink purposes.
 Pretty much every post we could find contains a suspiciously placed link.